crate/crate-python/docs/getting-started.rst

 The CrateDB Python client is `available`_ as a `PyPI`_ package.

-To install the package, run:
+To install the most recent driver version, including the SQLAlchemy dialect extension, run:

 .. code-block:: sh

-   sh$ pip install crate
+   sh$ pip install "crate[sqlalchemy]" --upgrade

 After that is done, you can import the library, like so: